udirno/gmail-promo-agent/README.md

 All processing happens on your machine.
 Your credentials stay in your local database.
 Your data remains under your control.

+## Considerations

+**Extraction Accuracy:**
+The promo code extraction uses regex patterns that work well for common promotional email formats.
+However, please be aware:

+- **Current coverage:** The regex patterns are tuned for typical promotional emails and work reliably for most major retailers and service providers
+- **Iterative improvement:** The patterns will need a few rounds of tuning before they cover a wider variety of email formats
+- **No security risk:** Extraction limitations do not pose any security issues.
+However, you may experience:
+  - **False negatives:** Some emails may be misclassified as promotions even if they are not
+  - **False positives:** Some legitimate promotional emails may be missed
+  - **Extraction errors:** The parser may occasionally fail to extract the correct code from certain promotions

+**Reporting Issues:**
+If you encounter any defects or limitations with the extraction logic, please file a GitHub issue describing the problem.
+This helps improve the tool for everyone, though fixes cannot be guaranteed.

 ## FAQ

 ### Do I need Google Cloud credentials?